davidBelanger/SPEN/README.md

 ## Updates in Version 2
 Basically everything.
 The code is substantially more modular: it now provides proper abstractions between models, prediction methods, training losses, etc. We have also added a considerable number of tests.
 We have also added back a structured SVM training method, as was used in the ICML paper, and examples for sequence tagging.
 Algorithmically, there are a number of improvements, including backpropagation through a broader selection of optimization methods, dynamic unrolling of the computation graph for iterative prediction (to account for variable numbers of iterations), and explicit regularization to encourage the iterative prediction to converge quickly.

+Note that some functionality, such as dropout or different batch sizes at test time vs. train time, is no longer supported in this code.
+Some, but not all of it could be added back easily.
+Let us know if you have particular requests.

 ## Differences Between this Code and the ICML Paper code

 The ICML paper trains the energy network using a structured SVM (SSVM) loss.
 As we discuss in the paper, this approach does not gracefully handle situations where inexact optimization is performed in the inner loop of training.
 Since our energy functions are non-convex with respect to the output labels, this is a key concern in both in theory and practice.
 In response, we have recently switched to more straightforward, 'end-to-end' training approach, based on: